hotmodelsactress.com

 He was nominated for the Academy Award for Best Supporting Actor for his role as Pastor Rosier Pile in biographical movie Sergeant York (1941).

-My Darling Clementine (1946) Western as Newman Haynes Clanton
+My Darling Clementine (1946) - Newman Haynes Clanton

 Best TV Shows